What a skill is

 9. 09 Treatment plan DBT

-14. 14 Assessment results letter provider and client modes
+14. 14 Assessment results letter in clinician or client voice

 See a real skill

-On a demo we'll open a real skill, change it together, and generate a draft from a sample session.
-Bring your own session notes or use ours.
-Either way, you'll leave with a clear sense of how skills behave.
+On a walk-through we'll open a real skill, change a piece of it together, and generate a draft from a sample session.
+You'll leave with a clear sense of how the editing actually works.